iVis-at-Bilkent/cytoscape.js-node-editing/README.md

 cytoscape-node-resize
 ================================================================================

+This package is deprecated in favor of package **cytoscape-node-editing**.

 ## Description
 A Cytoscape.js extension to provide grapples to resize nodes and a visual cue to resize node to its label, distributed under [The MIT License](https://opensource.org/licenses/MIT).